aptos-labs/aptos-core/aptos-move/framework/move-stdlib/doc/features.md

 <a id="0x1_features_SHA_512_AND_RIPEMD_160_NATIVES"></a>

-Whether the new SHA2-512, SHA3-512 and RIPEMD-160 hash function natives are enabled.
-This is needed because of the introduction of new native functions.
+Whether the new SHA2&#45;512, SHA3&#45;512 and RIPEMD&#45;160 hash function natives are enabled.<br/> This is needed because of the introduction of new native functions.<br/> Lifetime: transient
-Lifetime: transient

 <pre><code>const SHA_512_AND_RIPEMD_160_NATIVES: u64 &#61; 3;<br/></code></pre>